-Going gluten free doesn't have to mean going without dessert!
-These gluten free pies, tarts, and galettes go beyond traditional pumpkin and apple, and they're delicious enough to offer up at any holiday table, whether or not your guests are gluten free.
-The recipes use whole grain flours, nuts, seeds, and fruit for an added nutritional boost, and no gums ever.
+Going gluten-free doesn't have to mean going without dessert!
+These epic gluten free pie recipes (plus some tarts and galettes) go beyond traditional pumpkin and apple.
+Delicious enough to offer up at any holiday table, whether or not your guests are gluten-free.

-Great pie starts with great pie crust, and this is by far the best gluten-free pie dough I’ve ever worked with or eaten.
+Great pie starts with great pie crust, and this is by far the best gluten-free pie crust I’ve ever had!
 A few key ingredients and techniques make the dough easy to work with, and it bakes up as shatteringly flaky as a whole-wheat crust.
-Use this in sweet and savory pies, tarts, galettes, quiches and turnovers.
+Use this in sweet and savory pies, tarts, galettes, quiches, and turnovers.

 Maple-kissed walnut frangipane, tart apple slices, toasty buckwheat flour crust, and a drizzle of maple syrup.
-This stunner of a galette is maple-sweetened and easier than pie!
+This gluten-free galette is maple-sweetened and easier than pie!

-With a buttery pecan oat crust, creamy pumpkin pudding, and billows of whipped cream, this gluten free pumpkin cream pie is more delicate than traditional baked pumpkin pie.
-It gets a zip from freshly grated ginger and homemade butternut puree.
+With an easy pecan oat crust, creamy pumpkin pudding, and billows of whipped cream, this gluten-free dairy-free pumpkin pie is more delicate than traditional baked pumpkin pie.
 You can prebake the crust days ahead and assemble the pie the night before to ease day-of prep.
 Serve slices topped with a drizzle of maple and crunchy toasted nuts.

 No one will ever suspect this chocolate cream tart of being gluten-free and vegan thanks to a buttery almond flour crust, silky cashew chocolate pudding, and fluffy coconut whipped topping.
 Garnish with pomegranate arils for a festive touch.